-Regional anesthesia technique significantly improves outcomes of hip and knee replacementMay 1st, 2013 in Surgery /
+Regional anesthesia technique significantly improves outcomes of hip and knee replacementMay 1, 2013 in Medicine & Health / Surgery

 A highly underutilized anesthesia technique called neuraxial anesthesia, also known as spinal or epidural anesthesia, improves outcomes in patients undergoing hip or knee replacement, according to a new study by researchers at Hospital for Special Surgery.
 The study, which appears in the May issue of the journal Anesthesiology, found that neuraxial anesthesia, a type of regional anesthesia, reduced morbidity, mortality, length of hospital stay and costs when compared with general anesthesia.